alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 title: The best life advice I ever received
 ---

-Paul Graham's essays, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html), is the best life advice I've ever received.
-These last few years I have used it as my heuristic for any difficult decisions.
-Below are the most useful insights, what I'm glad to have learned:
+Do yourself a favor and invest 25 minutes of your time to read Paul Graham's essay, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html).
+It is the most practical and robust life advice I've ever come across.
+For the last few years it has been my heuristic for difficult decisions.

+Below are the insights that impacted me most, what I'm glad to have learned:

 ---